Walter Wood (freestyle skier): Athletic career

 When he was 17 he was awarded the USSA Andy Mill award for sportsmanship and named to the Colorado All Star Team competed in his first professional competition at the age of 15 and his first of 4 X Games appearances at the age of 16 years old, in the discipline of Halfpipe skiing.

 In 2010 Wood became World Champion in 2010 winning the TELUS World Ski & Snowboard Festival in the ski halfpipe event at Whistler, British Columbia.

 Wood has over 40 world cup starts and competed in Dew Tour competitions from 2008 until 2015 including 2 World Championship teams representing the United States.
 Wood placed 5th in the 2015 Krieschberg, Austria FIS World Championships.

 Lululemon athletic clothing brand selected Wood to endorse as one of the first male international snowsports athletes to represent the company.

-Wood was one of the top Olympic hopefuls for the 2014 Sochi Olympic Games until sustaining a season-ending injury 6 months prior.
-Wood remarkably competed in the qualification requirements narrowly missing the selected 4 person Olympic Halfpipe team.
+Wood was one of the top Olympic hopefuls for the 2014 Sochi Olympic Games.